Spread the love

 Decision #6: Greet This Day with a Forgiving Spirit

-Ponder beam back again to Gettysburg, but this time, he found himself inside a tent where President Lincoln was preparing to give his famous Gettysburg Address speech (1863).
+Ponder found himself back in Gettysburg, but this time, he was inside a tent with President Lincoln, who was getting ready to give his famous Gettysburg Address speech (1863).

-“Greet this day with a forgiving spirit.”
-Declared Lincoln, “Forgive even those who do not ask for forgiveness.
-Forgive those who criticize you unjustly.”
+“Greet this day with a forgiving spirit,” Lincoln said.
+“Forgive even those who don’t ask for forgiveness.
+Forgive those who criticize you unfairly.”

 You will find that God rarely uses a person whose main concern is what others are thinking.
 Be willing to forgive others as well as yourself. — ABRAHAM LINCOLN